PeeBs68/pands-problem-sheet/README.md

 Summary: Script to calculate the square root of a number using the Newtons method

 Details: The purpose of this script is to calculate the square root of a number using the Newton's method for square roots.
 This method starts with an initial guess of the square root and uses increasingly better approximations of the root until a final answer that is sufficiently precise is found.
+Input validation is included to ensure a positive float value is entered by the user.
+If true then the function sqrt(num) is called with the input number included as an arguement.

 Sample Input:
 ```